-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for England, Scotland, and Ireland: Jane and Philip McCrum of In Any Event.
+The insider advice on this page is from two of Wendy’s Trusted Travel Experts for England, Scotland, and Ireland: Jane and Philip McCrum of In Any Event.

 Jane and Philip are sticklers for charm over flash.
 Jane calls on decades’ worth of connections to pull strings all over the country, while son Philip has brought his wealth of experience as a management consultant to bear on the family business.
 Together, this pair can procure prime seats at the British Isles’ most popular events, a private viewing of the Crown Jewels before the Tower of London opens to the public, or field-to-fork days in the wilds of Scotland.
 Jane’s traveled far and wide with her own kids and grandkids, so she’s especially adept at designing multigenerational journeys complete with treasure hunts and chocolate-making sessions.
 Wherever you go, Jane and Philip can ensure that you’re not waiting in queues or mobbed by crowds.
 They have access to great rates at five-star London hotels but, for something unforgettable, ask them to book you a few nights in the countryside at one of their favorite historic manor homes, each of which has a fascinating family history, incredible collections of paintings or objets d’art, and owners who are happy to personally host you.